 Heart Attack Signs and Care

 When you experience a heart attack, timely medical attention could save your life.
 That’s why Tidelands Health responds rapidly with a balloon angioplasty that restores blood flow to your heart and stops your heart attack.
-Tidelands Georgetown Memorial Hospital’s average door-to-balloon time is 64 minutes – which exceeds the 90-minute national gold standard.
+Tidelands Georgetown Memorial Hospital’s average door-to-balloon time is 44 minutes – which is quicker than the 90-minute national gold standard.
 From the moment you or a loved one reports your symptoms, we work quickly to preserve your heart and your health.

 Award-Winning Heart Attack Care